Feed wild lorikeets at our daily sessions - 9:45am and 4:00pm.

 Brightly coloured acrobats

-Lorikeets are one of the few parrots that eat mainly nectar and pollen and therefore have a specialised hair-tipped tongue for feeding.
-They can feed on the flowers of about 5,000 species of plants, including eucalyptus and grevillea.
+Lorikeets eat mainly nectar and pollen and therefore have a specialised hair-tipped tongue for feeding.
+They feed on the flowers of about 5,000 species of plants, including eucalyptus and grevillea.

-The best action you can take to attract these amazing birds to your backyard is to grow native plants.
-Visit our souvenir shop for native seeds to start your own backyard sanctuary.
+You can take to attract these birds to your backyard by growing native plants.
+You can buy native seeds from our gift shop to start your own backyard sanctuary.